tsohn1/ap_config_web_ui/README.md

 # ap_config_web_ui
-A web UI tool meant to make modifying configuration files in APs easier.
+A web UI tool to edit .yaml files inside an AP.